foundriesio/docs/source/reference-manual/linux/linux-disk-encryption.rst

   $ cat meta-subscriber-overrides/conf/machine/include/lmp-factory-custom.inc
   DISTRO_FEATURES:append:intel-corei7-64 = " luks"

-Then make sure to enroll the :ref:`UEFI Secure Boot Certificates <ref-secure-boot-uefi>` to enable secure boot support.
-This is required as the LUKS2 TPM 2.0 token leverages **PCR 7**, which tracks the secure boot state.

 Now install ``swtpm`` on the host machine, and start the ``swtpm`` daemon.
 This will be consumed by QEMU and act as the hardware TPM.